"What Can I Say?"

 Dr. Henry Darragh is an educator, composer, arranger, trombonist, pianist, vocalist, and recording artist.
 Darragh is adjunct faculty at The University of Houston-Clear Lake.
 He released Tell Her for Me (2010), Too Much Monday (2015), Doc Loc and the Swangers (2019) and What Can I Say?
 (2020).
 He has also released singles including "Bushwick Bill Story" (2019), "Covid-19" (2020), and "My Best Day" (2021).

 As an arranger, Darragh arranged Jacqui Sutton's Billie and Dolly (2010) in addition to playing trombone, piano, and melodica.
 Darragh composed, arranged, played piano and conducted Dance Houston's musical "Swing Baby Swing.
 Darragh co-produced, arranged, played piano, trombone and conducted Dance Houston Chamber Orchetra's The Nutcracker Party (Original Motion Picture Soundtrack) 2020.
 The Nutcracker Party is available on Amazon Prime Video.

 Darragh has transcribed songs by the Gulf Coast Soul band The Suffers.
-Those were arranged for the Houston Symphony and also the University of Hoouston's marching band, Spirit of Houston.
+Those were arranged for the Houston Symphony and also the University of Houston's marching band, Spirit of Houston.

-Darragh is currently transcribing and arranging Dj Sun's Love Letter (2022) for a 10-pc chamber group + turntables.
+Darragh is transcribed and arranged Dj Sun's Love Letter (2022) for a 10-pc chamber group + turntables.

 Photo By: Yiftach Belsky